wix-incubator/rapido/README.md

  - [x] Add Selenium WebDriver support
  - [x] Add support to get webpack bundle size
  - [ ] Add support to get file size from the network events
+ - [ ] Add better support to iframes (aka measure their net events too)
+ - [ ] Add support to browsers other than chrome
  - [ ] Add support for CSS parsing